bradgillap/Informeshion/README.md

 #### Stage 4
 - [ ] Optimize for hardware example: SDCard lifespan, threaded processing etc.
-- [ ] Test against a range of cheap available wireleses hardware paying close attention to the testing environment.
+- [ ] Test against a range of cheap available wireless hardware paying close attention to the testing environment.
 Focus on mesh.
 - [ ] Create a recommended hardware list.

 ## Questions: